-The Mitchell Academy of Science and Technology (MAST) was created in 2003 for the purpose of providing extraordinary science opportunities for students.
+The Mitchell Academy of Science and Technology (MAST) was created in 2003 for the purpose of providing extraordinary elective and extracurricular science opportunities for students.
 A generous donation by the Edward D. and Anna Mitchell Family Foundation and the Kayla Mitchell Foundation made the Academy a reality.

 Today, Milken's Science Department provides core lab courses in the fields of Biology, Chemistry, Physics, Anatomy & Physiology, Sports Medicine, Environmental Science, and Neuroscience, while the MAST program encompasses a wide variety of elective and extracurricular programs in the areas of science and technology, described below.